-We hypothesize that the generated synthetic images conditioned on the greenness of vegetation canopy would help render the appearance of the forest sites specific to a given greenness value.
-The synthetic images could be utilized to predict other phenotypic attributes such as redness of plants, leaf area index (LAI), canopy cover, etc. Studies have shown that redness of plants is a better predictor of GPP-based (Gross Primary Productivity) start and end of growing season in some of the vegetation forest sites \cite{LWSDW2020}.
-LAI quantifies the canopy development and is critical in photosynthesis process.
-The overarching goal of this work is to introduce a forestry image generation model that learns the intricate patterns of phenotypic attributes.
-Modeling these patterns gives us control to simulate the environment with different plant phenotypes and weather parameters.
+We hypothesize that the synthetic images conditioned on the greenness of vegetation canopy can effectively render the appearance of forest sites corresponding to a given greenness value.
+These synthetic images could be leveraged to predict other phenotypic attributes, such as redness of plants, leaf area index (LAI), canopy cover, etc. Studies have demonstrated that redness of plants can serve as a better predictor of the GPP-based (Gross Primary Productivity) start and end of the growing season in certain vegetation forest sites \cite{LWSDW2020}.
+LAI, which quantifies canopy development, plays a crucial role in photosynthesis process.
+The overarching goal of our work is to introduce a forestry image generation model capable of learning the intricate patterns of phenotypic attributes.
+Modeling these patterns would help gain control over simulating environments with varying plant phenotypes and weather parameters.